toohard2explain/eslint-plugin-no-react-dot/README.md

 This is an ESLint plugin that disallows the use of `React.` prefix in React code.
 It encourages developers to import React components and hooks directly, promoting cleaner and more concise code.

+> This rules includes an autofixer, but please note that you have to manually add the necessary imports after the autofix is applied.

 ## Installation

 You can install the plugin via npm: